will1410/presentations/itemdashboard.md

   items.timestamp,
   items.onloan,
   notforloans.lib,
-  damageds.lib AS lib1,
+  damageds.lib AS DAMAGED,
   items.damaged_on,
-  losts.lib AS lib2,
+  losts.lib AS LOST,
   items.itemlost_on,
-  withdrawns.lib AS lib3,
+  withdrawns.lib AS WITHDRAWN,
   items.withdrawn_on
 FROM
   items JOIN